Yelp to sell Eat24 for $287.5 million, authorizes share repurchase

 2 Min Read

-SAN FRANCISCO (Reuters) - Yelp Inc (YELP.N) said on Thursday it would sell its Eat24 business to Grubhub (GRUB.N) for $287.5 million in cash, as it posted revenue that beat expectations, news that sent Yelp's shares up 19 percent.
+SAN FRANCISCO (Reuters) - Yelp Inc (YELP.N) said on Thursday it would sell its Eat24 business to Grubhub (GRUB.N) for $287.5 million in cash, news along with better-than-expected quarterly revenue that drove its shares up more than 18 percent.

 The consumer review website operator also said its board had authorized a $200 million share repurchase program.